SolarArbiter/SolarArbiter.github.io/benchmarks.md

 ## Benchmark Forecasts -- DRAFT

-The Arbiter will include a capability to evaluate and create benchmark irradiance, power, and net load forecasts.
-Comparisons of test forecasts against benchmark forecasts can help forecast users and developers to understand the relative merits of models.
+The Arbiter will include the capability to create and evaluate benchmark irradiance, power, and net load forecasts.
+Comparisons of test forecasts against benchmark forecasts can help forecast users and developers understand the relative merits of models.
 The most appropriate benchmark will depend on the use case and forecast horizon.
 We believe that the following benchmark forecast attributes are appropriate for most use